Jump Start - summer programme for new students

 Which papers are offered in Jump Start

-You choose ONE paper from the selection below.
+You select ONE paper from the following:

-This paper is suitable for all students.
+This paper is suitable for all students and will be offered on the Hamilton and Tauranga campuses.

 This paper is tailored to prepare new students who will be studying a Bachelor of Laws.
 It will offer skills and knowledge to be successful in legal studies.